David Spalding, Dean

 All students pursuing multiple majors or multiple degrees within the Ivy College of Business are required to have a minimum of 15 credits of coursework in each major that is not used in the other majors.

-Students are limited to three business majors/degrees/minors within the Ivy College of Business.
-This limit is on business majors/degrees/minors only and does not apply to multiple majors/degrees/minors taken outside the Ivy College of Business.
+Students are limited to three majors/certificates/minors within the Ivy College of Business.
+This limit is on business majors/certificates/minors only and does not apply to multiple majors/degrees/certificates/minors taken outside the Ivy College of Business.

 * BBA students cannot double major or earn a double degree in a business area.
 However, they may work towards a double degree in another college at Iowa State.
-Online minors outside of the Ivy College of Business could be added to the BBA if desired.
+Online minors and online certificates outside of the Ivy College of Business could be added to the BBA if desired.
 Consult with an advisor in the Undergraduate Student Services Office for assistance in identifying online minor options.

-Second Majors, Minors and certificates
+Minors and certificates

 Minor in International Business

 Students with a major in the Ivy College of Business may earn a minor in International Business by completing 15 credits of approved coursework.
-The minor requires one course from the approved International Overview courses, two courses from the approved Business Focus courses, and by completing the Faculty-Led Global Awareness track, or the Foreign Language Global Awareness track, or through a plan of study approved by the Ivy International Programs Office.
+The minor requires one course from the approved International Overview courses, two courses from the approved Business Focus courses, and by completing the faculty-led Global Awareness track, or the Foreign Language Global Awareness track, or through a plan of study approved by the Ivy International Programs Office.
 The minor must include at least six credits in courses numbered 3000 or above taken at Iowa State University with a grade of C or higher.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.
 Students with declared majors have priority over students with declared minors in courses with space constraints.

 Minor in Business and Technology Consulting